lwangenheim/cloud-city/README.md

 ## Acknowledgments

-- Hat tip to Tom for the original cloud proxy concept.
+- Hat tip to Tom Steele for the original cloud proxy concept.
 - Gratitude to the Digital Ocean community for their excellent API and resources.
 - Gratitude to ChatGPT that definitely didn't write this README.md file.